 RFU to confirm final Championship positions after coronavirus ends season

-April 2 (Reuters) - The Rugby Football Union (RFU) said on Thursday it will announce the final league positions for the Championship, Premier 15s and the community game after the coronavirus pandemic ended their seasons.
+The RFU said it will announce the final league positions for the Championship after the coronavirus pandemic ended their seasons.

-The RFU confirmed the end of the 2019-20 season for all league, cup and county rugby last month but the English Premiership was excluded.

 The final league positions will be calculated based on a "best playing record formula" which will decide promotion and relegation, with unbeaten Championship (second tier) leaders Newcastle Falcons set to be promoted to the Premiership.